JonathanBuchner/JonathanBuchner/README.md

 # Greetings!
 ### On GitHub I am:
 - Engaging in projects I may later work on with my students
-- Revisiting algorithm and data structures
+- Revisiting algorithms and data structures
-- Developing content for Microsoft Leap's Internal Program to unlock career opportunities in technology for internal Microsoft, unconventional talent.
+- Developing content in Microsoft Leap's Internal Program organization.

 ### My passions include
+- Thinking about how system's constituent parts interrelate and how systems work within the context of larger systems
+- Supporting career changers and career returners for building self-confidence and developing their learner mindset
 - Raft guiding, climbing instructing, backcountry skiing, and walking around outside
-- Making and drinking dark beer
-- Supporting career changers and career returners for building self-confidence and developing their learner mindset

 ### Language and frameworks
 - C# & .NET 5 (ASP.NET)